SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 1. Infatuation with titles and male chavinism

 You don't go to oxford, you "understand" at oxford.
-And after you understand at oxford
+And after you understand at oxford, you return.

 ## Claim Synthesis (Babingtonization)